ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 > Note: To be removed by RFC editor before publication.

 **GNAP Authorization Service in Rust** implementation by David Skyberg.
-<https://github.com/dskyberg/gnap>.
-Prototype implementation of AS and Client in Rust.
+<https://github.com/dskyberg/gnap> Prototype implementation of AS and client in Rust.
 MIT license.

+**GNAP JS Client** from Interop Alliance, implementation by Dmitri Zagidulin. <https://github.com/interop-alliance/gnap-client-js> Prototype implementation of client in JavaScript.
+MIT License.

 **Rafiki** from Interledger Foundation. <https://github.com/interledger/rafiki> Production implementation of AS in JavaScript.
 Apache 2.0 license.